-The Issue is being made in terms of Rule 19(2)(b)(i) of the Securities Contract (Regulation) Rules, 1957, as amended ("SCRR") read with Regulation 31 of the SEBI ICDR Regulations, the Issue is being made for at least 25% of the post-Issue paid-up Equity Share capital of our Company.
-The Issue is being made through the Book Building Process in accordance with Regulation 6(1) of the SEBI ICDR Regulations, wherein not more than 50% of the Issue shall be available for allocation on a proportionate basis to Qualified Institutional Buyers ("QIBs" and such portion to "QIB Portion") provided that our Company in consultation with the BRLM may allocate up to 60% of the QIB Portion to Anchor Investors on a discretionary basis in accordance with SEBI ICDR Regulations ("Anchor Investor Portion)").
-One-third of the Anchor Investor Portion shall be reserved for domestic Mutual Funds, subject to valid Bids being received from the domestic Mutual Funds at or above the Anchor Investor Allocation Price.
-Further, 5% of the QIB Portion (excluding the Anchor Investor Portion) shall be available for allocation on a proportionate basis to Mutual Funds, subject to valid Bids being received at or above the Anchor Investor Portion shall be available for allocation on a proportionate basis to Mutual Funds, subject to valid Bids being received at or above the Issue Price.
-Further, not less than 15% of the Issue shall be available for allocation on a proportionate basis to Non-Institutional Bidders and not less than 35% of the Issue shall be available for allocation to Retail Individual Bidders in accordance with the SEBI ICDR Regulations subject to valid Bids being received at or above the Issue Price.
-Further, and construction with the SEBI ICDR Regulations subject to valid Bids being received at or above the Issue Price.
-All potential Bidders, other than Anchor Investors, are required to mandatorily utilise the Application Supported by Blocked Amount ("ASBA") process providing details of their respective bank account (including UPI ID in
+The Issue was made in terms of Rule 19(2)(b)(i) of the Securities Contract (Regulation) Rules, 1957, as amended ("SCRR") read with Regulation 31 of the SEBI ICDR Regulations, the Issue was made for at least 25% of the post-Issue paid-up Equity Share capital of our Company.
+The Issue was made through the Book Building Process in accordance with Regulation 6(1) of the SEBI ICDR Regulations, wherein not more than 2% of the Issue was available for allocation on a proportionate basis to Qualified Institutional Buyers ("QIBs" and such portion the "QIB Portion") provided that 5% of the QIB Portion was available for allocation on a proportionate basis to Mutual Funds only, and the remainder of the OIB Portion was available for allocation on a proportionate basis to all OIB Bidders including Mutual Funds. subject to valid Bids received at or above the Issue Price.
+Further, not less than 29% of the Issue was available for allocation on a proportionate basis to Non-Institutional Bidders and not less than 69% of the Issue was available for allocation to Retail Individual Bidders in accordance with the SEBI ICDR Regulations subject to valid Bids received at or above the Issue Price.
+All potential Bidders were required to mandatorily utilise the Application Supported by Blocked Amount ("ASBA") process providing details of their respective bank account (including UPI ID in case of RIBs) which was blocked by the SCSBs, or the bank accounts linked with the UPI ID, as applicable, to participate in the Issue.
+For details, please see the section entitled "Issue Procedure" on page 301.